bionanotechie/Genome-Assembly-Bacterial/README.md

 - sequencing_summary.txt

 <a name="ff"></a>
-## Step 2: Assembly with Flye and Canu
+## Step 2: Assembly with Flye, Shasta and Falcon
 In this step we will run all of the Long read genome assemblers on the basecalled data.

 <a name="flye"></a>